mar0n0/googleplay-api/README.md

 There is a list of device names in /gpapi/device.properties, choose one and then add the codename, for "Nexus 5 (api 27)" the code name is "hammerhead"

-### gsfId

-To get this value go to "gpapi"->"device.properties" file.
-In the case of the deviceName "hammerhead", search for the GSF.version and you will find 12688048.

 ## Other Useful Commands